 Improve Your Healthy Coping Skills

 Emotional suffering and addiction are partners in crime.
 Unresolved issues and trauma can turn many situations into potential relapse triggers for recovering addicts.
-Learning to cope and triumph over these pitfalls is crucial to recovery.
+Learning to cope and triumph over these pitfalls through trauma therapy is crucial to recovery.
 In adventure therapy, you’ll be immersed in a variety of scenarios; this will sharpen your ability to adapt and roll with the punches.
 After all, if you can conquer mountains, you can take on recovery with guns blazing!
 Another perk to adventure therapy is that it generally takes place in the wonderful outdoors, and this is so healing all on its own.

 Jump Out of Your Comfort Zone